tonys-code-base/terraform-cloud-localstack/README.md

 ![image-20210102084543998](images/image-20210102084543998.png)

-* Subsequent changes to code within the git repository will automatically be reflect in the Cloud workspace
+* Subsequent changes to code within the git repository will automatically be reflected in the Cloud workspace